-3 Comparison of information structures and equilibria
+3. Comparison of information structures and equilibria

-3.1 Better information structures w.r.t.
+3.1.
+Better information structures w.r.t.
 Nash equilibrium

 This section is devoted to the comparison of information structures as far as Nash equilibrium is concerned.
 The strategy profile (x, y) is a Nash equilibrium if no player has an incentive to deviate.
-That is, $r^1(x, y) \ge r^1(x', y)$ and $r^2(x, y) \ge r^2(x, y')$ for all strategies x' and y'.
+That is, $r(x, y) \ge r(x', y)$ and $r(x, y) \ge r(x, y')$ for all strategies x' and y' (recall that r is the payoff to each player).